 2. Difference in tax rates

-Both quit rent and assessment charges are calculated at commercial rates for serviced apartments, and these are again normally higher than residential rates.
+Both quit rent and assessment charges are calculated at commercial rates for serviced apartments, usually higher than residential rates.
 However, a big plus is that there are no other differences in the tax rates of the two properties.

 3. Difference in maintenance fees